gubnik/co_usb/docs/main.md

 QEMU devices code at `qemu/` is distributed under GNU General Public License v3.
 (See accompanying file [qemu/LICENSE.md](qemu/LICENSE.md) or copy at https://www.gnu.org/licenses/gpl-3.0.md)

+## Contributing

+`co_usb` is open for contributions to:
+- documentation
+- test suite
+- bug fixes

+New features can be submitted are subject to thorough review process.